 After lunch, we jumped on a canoe to take a guided trip down the Puyo River.
 Along the way, we saw wildlife and learned a lot about the area.
 Once the canoe trip finished, we headed to a beautiful viewpoint that overlooks the rainforest.
 There is also a large swing at the viewpoint you can have a go at if you want.

 Our last and final stop was at a Quichua indigenous community where we learned about their way of life, had our faces painted, and had a try at a traditional blowpipe (I sucked at it!)

 Overall our day was amazing!

-Important info: Our tour cost us $80 USD but I have heard you can get them cheaper in Baños.
-The tour lasted for 10.5 hours and included a good lunch.
+Our particular tour cost us $85 USD and while you might be able to get them cheaper in Baños you can feel more assured by booking this tour online because of the reviews left by customers.
+The tour lasted for 11 hours and included a good lunch.

 7. Take in the views of Tungurahua Volcano

 One of the main attractions in Baños (that for some reason doesn’t get much attention) is the Tungurahua Volcano.
 Tungurahua translates to “throat of fire” and this active volcano often erupts.
 The town of Baños was actually evacuated in 2008 because of a major eruption.